Also known as lipoma, it is a lump under the skin that occurs due to an overgrowth of fat cells.

 Researchers have also suggested that some fat abscesses can result from a substantial impact injury to the area.

 A person with a lipoma will generally feel a soft, oval lump just under the skin.
 Fat abscesses are usually painless unless they affect the joints, organs, nerves, or blood vessels.
 In most cases, they cause no other symptoms.

 A person with a lipoma that occurs deeper under the skin may not be able to see or feel it.
 However, a deep lipoma can pressure internal organs or nerves and cause associated symptoms.

 For example, a person with a lipoma in or near the intestines may experience nausea, vomiting, and constipation.

-Conversely, other experts think that lipomas can contain both cancerous and precancerous cells, but that it is extremely rare for a lipoma to become cancerous.
+Conversely, other experts think that lipomas can contain cancerous and precancerous cells, but it is scarce for a lipoma to become cancerous.

 Causes of a fat abscess

 High cholesterol and obesity are risk factors for developing a lipoma.